Here’s why you need to book holiday travel this week

 - Dec.
 27

-The Vacationer said flying on those days at Christmas time will be busy and expensive.
+The Vacationer said flying on those days at Christmas time will be the busiest and priciest.